Utah boy selling ‘ICE COLD BEER’ gets police attention

-BRIGHAM CITY, Utah (KETK) – A boy in Utah had such a good marketing strategy that people called the cops on him.
+BRIGHAM CITY, Utah (WFLA) – A boy in Utah had a marketing strategy so good people called the cops on him.

 The boy is seen holding a sign posted by the Brigham City Police Department with a sign that says “ICE COLD BEER” but in small letters above “BEER” it says “ROOT.”